Jason2945/Space_Invader_JS/README.md

 ## Description
 This is a space invader game using the canvas from javascript.
 It will have the simple functions of shooting invaders, gaining score, and progressively more difficult fights.
+The game is currently completed, but I will be coming back to update the game and add more PMVP.

 ### MVP (Minimum Viable Product)